 Composting Used Loofah with Chicken Waste

 One of the most sustainable aspects of using loofah for chicken enrichment is the ability to compost used loofahs directly with chicken manure, creating nutrient-rich compost for your garden.
+For more details, see our guide on chickens and composting.

 Why Loofah and Chicken Waste Compost Well Together